-Passover Is Observed In The Jewish Month Of Nisan On The 15-22.
-The First Passover Seder 2015 Is On April 3rd And Passover Is Observed Through April 11, 2015.
+When Is Passover?
+Pesach Is Observed In The Jewish Month Of Nisan On The 15-22.
+The First Passover Seder 2020 Is On April 8th And Is Observed Through April 16, 2020.

-Passover is celebrated today in homes by having a seder.
-Seder means order, and we read the Passover story in a special order from the book called a haggadah.
+Pesach is celebrated today in homes by having a seder.
+Seder means order, and we read the Passover story in a special order from the book called a Haggadah.
 Haggadah means "to tell" and we tell the story of our ancestors, and remind ourselves that we are now a free people.

 The most important part of Passover is the seder dinner.
 There are different parts of the seder and during the seder, we eat traditional and symbolic foods that remind us of the Jewish people and their adversity.
 One of the things that we do is to dip a spring vegetable into salt water.
 The vegetable is a sign of spring or rebirth, and the salt water represents the tears of the slaves.
 We eat bitter herbs, to remind us of the bitterness of slavery.
 We eat a special mixture, called Charoset, which is made of apples, nuts, wine, and cinnamon (although there are many different varieties of this, depending on where your ancestors lived) that reminds us of the mortar that the slaves made their bricks from.